 Today I replaced the batteries of my Photon Micro-Light and gave it a bit of TLC.
-With some elbow-grease, the little torch was clean and shiny again.
-But even if nothing could erase the wear from it being carried on my keychain for 20 years, I prefer it like this for the memories that it evokes.
+With some elbow-grease, the little torch was once again clean and shiny.
+Although it shows wear from being carried on my keychain for 20 years, it still evokes happy memories.

 I bought three of the novel and rather expensive Photon Micro-Lights in Johannesburg, South Africa, in September 2000.
-Back in Mauritius, I kept one for myself, gave one to my dad, who was then building up a remarkable collection of electric torches, and the remaining one to Bambi, my late brother-in-law.
-I thought that the small light would be useful to him in his dark nightclub DJ booth.
-Today the micro-light in my pocket remains a connecting link to the great person and friend that was Bambi.
+Back in Mauritius, I kept one for myself, gave another to my dad, who was then building up a remarkable collection of electric torches, and the last one to Bambi, my late brother-in-law.
+I thought then that he would find the small light useful in his dark nightclub DJ booth.
+Today the micro-light in my pocket remains a link connecting me to the great person and friend that was Bambi.

 Sidenote: We were in South Africa to attend the African Computing and Telecommunications Summit (ACT 2000) in Sun City and to meet providers of satellite Internet.
 The mission was, first, to learn about the opportunities that were burgeoning in Africa and, second, to find an Internet provider to participate in the cybercity project in Mauritius.
 It was a precursor to Ebene, and we were tasked to see how we could attract investors in a freeport technology park with a reliable and cheap Internet service alternative to Mauritius Telecom.